sambhavsaxena/agentic-workflows/finance-agent/USECASES.md

 * **Search:** Search for different financial instruments (stocks, ETFs, indices, etc.).
     * _Example:_ "Find information on Tesla stock."
-* **Market Trends:** Get information on market trends (e.g., top gainers, losers).
-    * _Example:_ "What are the top performing stocks today?"  or "Show me the biggest losers in the Indian market."
-(Remember to specify the country code like "in" for India)
 * **Stock Quote:** Retrieve real-time or recent stock quotes.
-    * _Example:_ "What is the current price of Apple stock?" or "Get me the quote for MSFT and GOOG."
+    * _Example:_ "What is the current price of Apple stock?"
 * **Stock Time Series:** Get historical stock price data.
     * _Example:_ "Show me the price history of Google for the past year." or "What was the price of Reliance stock 5 days ago?"
 (Remember to specify the time period like "1D", "5D", "1M", "1Y" etc.)
 * **Stock News:** Fetch news related to specific stocks.